 Step 3)– Now you can fill the jars with Peperonata and enjoy it in the winter as if you just made it!

-Peperonata Recipe: Suggestions and Variations
+Peperonata Recipe: Variations and Tips

 For Peperonata recipe, you can use fresh and very ripe tomatoes instead of the tomato passata.